, ,

 This post breaks down the essential steps to build your own custom GPT, Project, or Gem.
 By the end, you’ll know how to structure instructions, upload knowledge, refine performance, and test like a pro.

-- Interested in mastering AI for commercial real estate?
-Consider our AI for CRE course and become one of the top 1% of real estate professionals leveraging AI to stay ahead.
+• Interested in mastering AI for commercial real estate?
+Consider joining our AI.Edge for real estate program and become one of the top 10% of real estate professionals leveraging AI to stay ahead.

 What Are These Custom Mini “AI Agents”?